 Have a listen to Jan and Dean sing Linda:

-Featured Song Story *Here’s another song about Summer, called My Sweet Summer, by Dirty Heads (adult lyrics).
+Song Review *Here’s another song about Summer, called My Sweet Summer, by Dirty Heads (adult lyrics).
 It’s an upbeat blend of rap and new alternative rock; an energetic song describing a short but memorable weekend fling with a girl named Summer.
 And now she’s gone, back to her other lover.
 So, it seems obvious that his feelings for her, were much stronger than hers and he misses her dearly.

 Dirty Heads is an American alternative rock band from Huntington Beach, California.
 Founded in 2006, their first album, Any Port in a Storm, was released in 2008.
 My Sweet Summer is on their 2014 album, Sound of Change.
 The album reached number 1 on Alternative Albums and on US Independent Albums and peaked at number 2 on Billboard’s US Top Rock Albums.
 Have a listen to My Sweet Summer: